 My name is Rico Picone, PhD.
-I’m an Assistant Professor at Saint Martin’s University in the Department of Mechanical Engineering.
+I’m an Associate Professor at Saint Martin’s University in the Department of Mechanical Engineering.

 I am teaching courses related to mechatronics, system dynamics, embedded computing, control theory, and artificial intelligence.